Nobody Sleeps in the Woods Tonight 2: Plot

 Zosia uses a stinger in her throat to infect Adam with the same substance from the meteorite and thus transform him into a mutant like her.
 Adam, now able to communicate with her in a language that only they understand, asks her what she did to him, to which she answers that they are monsters infected by an evil from the moon, and tries to convince him to join her in killing people because she no longer considers herself human and believes that the world has not been good to her.
 Although at first Adam has his doubts when confirming with Zosia that he now has the same strength, he follows her advice to kill whoever he wants, and together they go to the house of an abusive man whom Adam despises for mistreating his pet dog.
 After eliminating the man, Zosia accepts him as her partner and the two make love.
 Adam asks her why she chose him and she answers that when she saw him she felt that they were alike.
 Adam thanks her for showing him his place in the world and together they go to the police station to free the twins since Zosia hopes to cause the apocalypse with his help.

 At the station Zosia and Adam open the twins' cell, but both refuse to escape despite their insistence.
 Wanessa appears using a machine gun and throws a grenade at them that fails to activate.
 Zosia asks Adam to eliminate Wanessa.
-As Adam hesitates, a frustrated Zosia rips off Wanessa's face and smashes his head several times, concluding that Adam is a coward.
+As Adam hesitates, a frustrated Zosia rips off Wanessa's face and smashes her head several times, concluding that Adam is a coward.
 She leaves the station before being run over by several armored trucks of the special forces that take Adam into custody while one of the twins accidentally activates the grenade, killing both and destroying the police station.
 Adam is then taken to a laboratory where he is subjected to different tests as a guinea pig.